Maruff/Research-Methodology/1: Introduction to Research Methodology.md

 3. **Data Analysis:**

 These images can visually reinforce the concepts of systematic investigation, empirical evidence, and logical reasoning in research.
-Adjust the links as per your preference or availability of specific images related to research methodology.

 ### 1.2 Understanding Science and Knowledge